vnmc/testinator/README.md

 1. images
 1. tabs

+### Building
+Run the makefile to build the site.
+Requires lessc and plugin-less-clean-css to be installed.

 ### Support or Contact

 Having trouble with Testinator? contact us on [Twitter - @ghostlabapp](https://twitter.com/ghostlabapp) or via the [help desk] (http://vanamco.com/help) and we’ll help you sort it out.
 Check out the documentation at http://feedback.vanamco.com/

 ### License